-A floating village is an amazing place to see how humans are able to modify themselves to live in this lovely planet.
-At floating village, you come across nearly 200-300 houses built on wooden platform and some on old boats, tied up at the bottom of the lake.
+Floating village is an amazing place to see how humans are able to modify themselves to live on this lovely planet.
+At floating village, you come across nearly 200-300 houses built on the wooden platform and some on old boats, tied up at the bottom of the lake.
 The villagers had created their own employment opportunities by means of showing how they live in their amazing floating houses.
 Every day hundreds of boats carry thousands of tourists to show their floating village.

 Tourist can see their houses closely as well they can see daily livings in their village depending upon what time of their visit.
 The village has its own floating school, visiting clinic, visiting shop, restaurant, club.
 The village is completely self-contained, with a school, church, basketball court, and alligator farm.
 Also you can visit other attraction sights such as;

 Prek Toal Bird Sanctuary